-STA Optimization.
 Virtually all of the STA designs have been refined according to standard engineering practice to incorporate new information that was not available during the earlier design phase.
 This adaptive management will continue throughout implementation of the ECP.
-The period of time between commencement of operations for the interim program and commencement of operation for the long-term solutions varies from 9 years for STA 6 Section 1 to just over three years for STA-3/4.
-A combination of field research, evaluation of available data for similar systems, and application of appropriate wetland water quality models is being used to identify ways to optimize the nutrient removal performance of the STAs.
+The period of time between commencement of operations for the interim program and commencement of operation for the long-term solutions varies from 9 years for STA-6, Section 1, to just over three years for STA-3/4.
+A combination of field research, evaluation of available data for similar systems, and application of appropriate wetland water quality models is being used to identify ways to optimize the nutrient removal performance of the STAs (Chapter 6).

-Research has been underway in the large treatment cells of the Everglades Nutrient Removal (ENR) project since 1994.
+Research has been underway in the large treatment cells of the Everglades Nutrient Removal (ENR) Project since 1994.
+The ENR is now part of STA-1 West.
 In addition, activities are underway in the smaller ENR test cells where greater water control and statistical replication are available.
 The results will include recommendations for enhancing the nutrient-removal performance of STAs through refining system operations (e.g., water depths and hydraulic retention times).
-This optimization research will be completed no later than December 31, 2001, however, results will be incorporated into STA operations as soon as sufficient information becomes available.
+Results from this optimization research will incorporated into STA operations as soon as sufficient information becomes available.
 Also, as the early STAs come on-line, their operations will be continuously evaluated, with valuable feedback incorporated into other STA operations.
-Based on the review of ENR Cell 4 (polishing cell) data and results from the SAV/Limerock mesocosm research, the District is moving forward with managing STA 1 West (Cell 5), STA 2 (Cell 3) and STA 5 (Cell 1b) as submerged aquatic vegetation treatment cells rather than cattails.
-In Figure 1-3, completion of STA optimization research is in the critical path for determining and implementing long-term solutions by December 31, 2006.
-Completion of the STA optimization research before the December 31, 2001 deadline may be difficult because biological research inherently requires one or more growing seasons to evaluate performance.
+Based on the review of ENR Cell 4 (polishing cell) data and results from the SAV/Limerock mesocosm research, the District is moving forward with managing STA-1 West (Cell 5B), STA-2 (Cell 3) and STA-5 (Cell 1B) as submerged aquatic vegetation treatment cells rather than cattail.
+Completion of the STA optimization research before the December 31, 2003 deadline for the final water quality plans may be difficult because biological research inherently requires one or more growing seasons to evaluate performance.
 Additional details on STA performance and STA optimization research are provided in Chapter 6.